1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 #### Hay Bunau Varilla Treaty
  - A Treaty were we gain soil around the Panama Canal
  - Nov.
 18, 1903
- - In exchange for financial compesation
+ - In exchange for financial compensation
 Treaty of Versailles
 Henry Cabot Lodge
 Zimmerman Telegram